b12kab/SQLiteSample/README.md

 *Xamarin Forms MVVM example*

-This was created using VS 2017 Mac version 7.5.1
+This was created using VS 2017 Mac version 7.5.1, updated with version 7.6.8.

 The source for this is released under the MIT license.